casper-wjs/General-assembly-projects/capstone/readme.md

 - Retrain model with a larger dataset (use more historical HDB resale transactions)
 - Continue to retune our models' hyperparameters for better results
 - As an expansion of the project, I can collect private residential condo transactions and test our models' predictive capability
-- We will try to use Flask to deploy our model online to allow users to input some HDB features and see a price estimate as a guide for their HDB home purchase decision
+- We will try to use Flask to deploy our model online to allow users to input some HDB features and see a price estimate as a guide for their HDB home purchase decision (Update: Model is deployed on [Heroku](https://hdb-model.herokuapp.com/))